-The icon provides status information about a wired Ethernet connection, a wireless Wi-Fi connection and the Maestro server (which provides Maestro software for installation).
+When the Select a Version screen is displayed, it includes an icon in the lower left corner that details the state of the radio's wired internet connection.
+The icon provides status information about the radio's connection to the server which provides SmartSDR software for installation.
 Tap the icon to display text that provides more information.
 Some examples of the network status icon follow: